All Episodes

 Well, that's money directly that was directly going to fund Putin's war machine.

-Now, also you've got to factor in that Putin's economy's not been doing particularly well in part because he's been funding his war machine.
+Now, also, you've got to factor in that Putin's economy's not been doing particularly well, in part because he's been funding his war machine.

-The 50% tariff that the president just imposed on India, also they're getting most of their energy from Vladimir Putin and Russia.
+The 50% tariff that the president just imposed on India, also, they're getting most of their energy from Vladimir Putin and Russia.

-And then I think the president did one other very important thing that got Vladimir's attention, and that is he's selling, unlike Joe Biden.
+And then I think the president did one other very important thing that got Vladimir's attention, and that is he's selling, unlike Joe Biden, he's not giving, he's selling very sophisticated weaponry and technology that is needed for Ukraine to fight their own conflict.

-And because Putin has been, you know, so stubborn, uh he's like, okay, if this is what you want, if you want more death, then fine, we're not going to abandon Ukraine under those circumstances.
+And because Putin has been, you know, so stubborn, he's like, okay, if this is what you want, if you want more death, then fine, we're not going to abandon Ukraine under those circumstances.

-Now, the president was also clear that he this decision ultimately is going to be made by Ukraine and by Europe.
+Now, the president was also clear that this decision ultimately is going to be made by Ukraine and by Europe.

 In the end, the U.S. does not have to involve itself in any of this.